Dolly Parton wrote this and did the original version

 , Costner suggested she record Dolly Parton's country hit instead.
 Houston loved the choice but Clive Davis, the Arista Records boss who acted as mentor for the singer throughout her career, was puzzled by the selection.
 Costner, who also produced the film, knew it would be perfect for the picture and stuck to his guns.
 "I said, 'This is a very important song in this movie,'" he recalled to CMT.
 "I didn't care if it was ever on the radio.
 I didn't care.
 I said, 'We're also going to do this a cappella at the beginning.
 I need it to be a cappella because it shows a measure of how much she digs this guy - that she sings without music.'"

-Parton's original version was a Country ballad.
-Houston's recording had more lavish production and became a Pop, Soul, and Adult Contemporary hit.
+Parton's original version was a country ballad.
+Houston's recording had more lavish production and became a pop, soul, and adult contemporary hit.
 The tremendous crossover appeal meant that radio stations of many different formats played the song, giving it a huge audience.
-It ended up being a groundbreaker, but it was a big risk, as there wasn't much crossover between the Country and R&B audiences.
-"Truth be told, the musical side of her camp was very unsure about this little Country song," recalled Kevin Costner.
+It ended up being a groundbreaker, but it was a big risk, as there wasn't much crossover between the country and R&B audiences.
+"Truth be told, the musical side of her camp was very unsure about this little country song," recalled Kevin Costner.

-While she was crushing the convention that a Soul singer shouldn't do Country, Houston also proved that her fans would accept her in an onscreen interracial romance, which she had with Costner in the movie.
+While she was crushing the convention that a soul singer shouldn't do country, Houston also proved that her fans would accept her in an on-screen interracial romance, which she had with Costner in the movie.
 In the film, the race issue wasn't mentioned.

-This was second only to "We Are The World" as the biggest-selling single ever.
+For a time, this was second only to "We Are The World" as the biggest-selling single ever.
 It was bumped to #3 n 1997, when Elton John's new version of "Candle In The Wind

 " became the biggest.

 Houston performed this at the Grammys in 1993.
-It won for Record Of The Year and Best Female Pop Vocal Performance.
-The song also won the 1992 Soul Train Music Award for R&B Song Of The Year.
+It won for Record of the Year and Best Female Pop Vocal Performance.
+The song also won the 1992 Soul Train Music Award for R&B Song of the Year.

 According to Kevin Costner, he really wanted Whitney Houston to star in The Bodyguard with him, so much so that he postponed shooting for a year until she was available.
 Costner was one of the few people in Hollywood who could convince a movie studio to do this; he had lots of sway after his movie Dances with Wolves won the Oscar for Best Picture in 1991.